robzr/Rubot/README.md

 # InstantSlackBot
 Simple, extensible, multithreaded Slack Bot Ruby API
 - Lightweight and largely transparent layer on top of Slack APIs
-- Simple, intuitive and familiar Ruby API
+- Simple, intuitive and familiar Ruby interface
 - Fully multithreaded for efficient and fast response
-- Supports multiple bots per instance
+- Multiple bots can share a single API connection object
-- Each Bot is composed of one or more conditions and one action
+- Each bot is composed of one or more conditions and one action
-- Conditions can be Strings, Regexps, Procs or Methods
+- Conditions can be Strings, Regexps, Procs/Lambdas or Methods
-- Actions are based on Strings, Procs or Methods
+- Actions are based on Strings, Procs/Lambdas or Methods
-- Inherit the Bot class for the most flexible Bot creation
+- Alternately, extend the Bot class for the most flexibility
 - Uses the Slack Web RPC API to post and transfer metadata
-- Uses the Slack RTM API to receive messages in realtime
+- Uses the Slack RTM API to receive messages in real-time
 - Optionally use the Slack RTM API to send messages with low latency